-Examples of common differences might include:
+Examples of potential irreconcilable differences might include:

-In-Laws & Extended Family Involvement
+- In-Laws & Extended Family Involvement

-Balance Between Home & Work
+- Balance Between Home & Work

-Personal Habits & Idiosyncrasies
+- Personal Habits & Idiosyncrasies

-Sharing Household Responsibilities
+- Sharing Household Responsibilities

 Here is the important takeaway: Differences are inevitable.
 It’s how you manage the differences that matters.
 Discuss potential differences in your relationship.